Medium modifications to jet angularities using SCET with Glauber gluons: Soft-Collinear Effective Theory with Glauber gluons

 \section{Soft-Collinear Effective Theory with Glauber gluons}

-SCET~\cite{Bauer:2000ew,Bauer:2002uv,Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz} is an effective field theory of QCD designed to separate scales in high-energy scattering processes in order to describe the dynamics of energetic quarks and gluons.
-It has been successfully applied to study jet production and its subsequent evolution.
-Moreover, the EFT has been used to compute a large class of jet substructure observables up to the state-of-art next-to-next-to-leading-logarithmic (NNLL) accuracy (see~\cite{Larkoski:2017jix,Kogler:2018hem} and references therein).
-Before we discuss the EFT describing jet-medium interactions, we outline the necessary ingredients of the usual SCET theories.
+SCET~\cite{Bauer:2000ew,Bauer:2002uv,Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz} is an effective field theory of QCD designed to separate scales in high-energy scattering processes to describe the dynamics of energetic quarks and gluons.
+It has been successfully applied to study jet production, its subsequent evolution, and to compute a large class of jet substructure observables up to the state-of-the-art next-to-next-to-leading-logarithmic (NNLL) accuracy (see~\cite{Larkoski:2017jix,Kogler:2018hem} and references therein).
+Before we discuss the EFT describing jet-medium interactions, we outline the necessary ingredients of SCET.

-The relevant degrees of freedom described by SCET are the collinear and the soft modes.
+In general, the relevant degrees of freedom described by SCET are the collinear and soft modes.
 Partons that are highly boosted along a specific direction constitute the collinear modes.
 On the other hand, the momentum components of soft modes have a homogeneous scaling.
 The large momentum component along the collinear direction makes the use of light-cone coordinates more convenient to describe the EFT modes.
-In these coordinates, any four-momentum $p^{\mu}\equiv(p^+,p^-,p_{\perp})$, with $p^+=n\cdot p$ and $p^- = \bar{n}\cdot p$, can be expanded as
+In these coordinates, any four-momentum can be expressed as $p^{\mu}\equiv(p^+,p^-,p_{\perp})$, with $p^+=n\cdot p$ and $p^- = \bar{n}\cdot p$, where $n^{\mu},\bar{n}^{\mu}$ are light-like vectors such that $n^2=\bar{n}^2=0$ and $n\cdot\bar{n}=2$.
+For a collinear parton along $\Bar{n}$ direction, we have $p^+\gg p_{\perp}\gg p^-$ hierarchy while, for a soft parton, there is no hierarchy in momentum components.
+More explicitly, for {\it angularities}, in terms of the power counting parameter $\lambda\ll 1$ (corresponding to $\lambda \sim \tau_a^{\frac{1}{2-a}}$), the momentum scaling of the SCET modes is as follows~\cite{Budhraja:2019mcz}